Istanbulkart: How to pay with the card

 To pay the fare, the smart card is brought into close proximity, up to 8 cm, with a contactless reader during boarding of the transportation vehicle or at the toll gates of the station.
 It is not necessary for the card to touch the reader, cards inside a wallet or a handbag can be also read for rapid payment.
 The reader device signals confirmation of the fare payment with an audible sound, and the screen turns green showing the payment and the remaining deposit after a split second.
 In case of insufficient deposit on the smart card, the card reader shows the warning message "Yetersiz Bakiye" (Insufficient deposit) on its display along with an audible warning.
-Counterfeit cards will be confiscated by the bus driver or security personnel at the turnpikes.

-The Istanbulkart is compatible with international standards such as ISO/IEC 7816 and ISO/IEC 14443 and is built using NXP's DESFire technology.
-Its use is planned to be extended to payments at municipality operated parking lots and theatres, as well as for privately owned taxis, Dolmuş (share taxis) and movie theatres.
-The personalized type of the smart card can also be used in a more general form for admission to an event or establishment or for municipality provided social welfare purposes.
-Due to the outbreak of the COVID-19 pandemic, since 2021, all passengers using an Istanbulkart are required to pair it with their HES (Hayat Eve Sığar, literally "Life Fits into Home") code, a public health tracking system.
+Up to five people can travel on one card (tap the card, wait a few seconds, and then a second user can tap the card, etc).